It’s critical to supplement with DHA, a key omega-3 fat, to build and preserve brain health and function for babies, children, and adults.

 DHA is one of the main omega-3 essential fatty acids and may be the single most important nutrient for overall brain health and function.

 It’s a major building block of brain cells and enhances brain cell communication.

 It’s essential for prenatal brain development, good mental health, and protection against age-related mental decline.

 It’s found mainly in seafood, particularly cold-water, oily fish like salmon and sardines — foods that few of us eat frequently.

-Virtually every brain can benefit from supplementation either in the form of fish oil, krill oil, algal oil, or a single-ingredient DHA supplement.
+Almost any brain can benefit from supplementation either in the form of fish oil, krill oil, algal oil, or a single-ingredient DHA supplement.